abhishek98s/E-COMMERCE-PAYMENT-FRONTEND/README.md

 ## Technologies Used

-This project is built using the following technologies:
+This project is built using the following technologies:<br>
 Next js, Typescript, Tailwind CSS with custom design, Axios, React-toastify

 ## Features